mars0i/popco2/doc/sims/bali/anomalies.md

 fixing one domain and person will probably fix the others.

 II.
-In git commits up to f54492e, proposition activations are doing the right thing in response to pegging analog propositions high in every one of the four persons in hermits.clj, but there are a few propositions that are not going negative in response to the competing analog propositions being high.
+In git commits up to at least f54492e, proposition activations are doing the right thing in response to pegging analog propositions high in every one of the four persons in hermits.clj, but there are a few propositions that are not going negative in response to the competing analog propositions being high.
 The propositions involved seem related.

 These propositions are going high in siobhan (spiritual brahmanic pegged) and wilbur (worldly brahmanic pegged), but you'd expect them to go low.